ramasha-git/thesis-Rammul-2025/README.md

 <<<<<<< HEAD
-# Script to calculate landscapre metrics with the IGEO7 DGGS
+# Script to calculate landscape metrics with the IGEO7 DGGS

 ## IGEO7 helper functions